 This is the fourth installment of a blog series about why God allows Christians to face difficulties and trials.
-Last Thursday we explored Scriptures that confirm, “Yes, Christians will have trouble!”
-Monday we saw that God works in our trials to bring glory to Christ.
-Wednesday, we learned that God uses our trials to fulfill His greater plan.
-Today and next week we will continue to discover from the Bible four specific ways God uses our trials.
+In the last post, we explored Scriptures that confirm, “Yes, Christians will have trouble!”
+Then we saw that God works in our trials to bring glory to Christ.
+In the last post, we learned that God uses our trials to fulfill His greater plan.
+In this post and a following post, we will continue to discover from the Bible four specific ways God uses our trials.

 Have you ever seen unrefined silver?
 It does not closely resemble the lovely silver jewelry I enjoy wearing.
 Silver ore contains rock and other minerals that mingle with the silver and hide its beauty.
 In order for the silver to be of any use it must be refined.
 The refinement process employs crushing, heating, and washing to remove the rock and other impurities.